University of California College of the Law, San Francisco: Renaming

 Adjunct professor John Briscoe outlined a "Moral Case for Renaming Hastings College of the Law" in a 2017 opinion essay, explaining the school's founder, Serranus Clinton Hastings, "was promoter and financier of Indian-hunting expeditions in the 1850s" and his acquisition of land titles "was facilitated by the massacre of the rightful claimants."

 The specific charges against Hastings are that he organized militias led by his employees to massacre the Yuki people who lived on or near his extensive land-holdings in Mendocino County, California, in the late 1850s during the California genocide.
 Hundreds of Yuki, including women and children, were killed in what are called the Round Valley Settler Massacres of 1856–1859.

 In 2020, after studying the matter for three years, a commission established by the school confirmed that its founder had managed a forced labor camp, organized murderous "Indian hunts", and otherwise participated actively in the genocide that killed most of the Native American population of Mendocino County, California.
 However, the commission – which was led by chancellor David L. Faigman – recommended against a proposal to rename the school "as it could lead to public confusion" and "result in a decline in applications and perhaps a loss of philanthropic and alumni support."
+One commission member publicly expressed disagreement and argued for a name change.

-On October 27, 2021, Faigman clarified his position: "There is no effort from me or the college to oppose a name change ...
+On October 27, 2021, The New York Times published an article about S.C.
+Hastings' involvement in genocide against the Yuki and advocating for a name change.
+That same day, Faigman responded to the Times article: "There is no effort from me or the college to oppose a name change ...
 Such a change would require action from the California State Legislature and Governor's office...
 If changing the name is something the College needs to do to bring restorative action and there is legislative action to facilitate that change, I will engage with that process."

-In late October 2021 The New York Times published an article about S.C.
-Hastings' involvement in genocide against the Yuki and advocating for a name change.
 The article galvanized alumni, including former San Francisco mayor and Democratic Party power broker Willie Brown, to support a name change.
 On November 2, 2021, the board of directors for the University of California, Hastings College of the Law, voted unanimously to remove Serranus Clinton Hastings from the name of the law school.
 On July 27, 2022, the board of directors voted unanimously to rename the law school the University of California College of the Law, San Francisco (UC Law SF).
 The name change bill was signed into law by Governor Gavin Newsom on September 23, 2022, and took effect January 1, 2023.